- D+81 3 3224 2090

 With a long-standing experience on international projects, Noël has represented clients in many cross-border transactions.
 As such, he was involved in 2014 in the acquisition of Alstom’s Power and Grid businesses by General Electric, where he advised on the regulatory and investments control aspects.

 Noël started his career in public administrations where he was, among various other experiences, Advocate General and President of one of the dispute chambers of Conseil d’État, Legal counsel to the Minister of Foreign Affairs, Director of the Office of the Ministry for Foreign Trade, Deputy Director General of the French national film administration (CNC).
-After three years as a tax lawyer at Gide Loyrette Nouel, he headed Allen & Overy’s Public law department in Paris from 2001 to 2011.
+After three years as a tax lawyer at an independent French law firm, he headed the Public Law department in the Paris office of another major international law firm from 2001 to 2011.